Skip to content

 Gt (Decision Speed/Reaction Time)

-Administrative method:Self-completion on CAPI tablet; using the CANTAB eclipse software which was integrated into the CAPI interview.
+Administrative method:Self-completion on Computer-Assisted Personal Interview (CAPI) tablet; using the CANTAB eclipse software which was integrated into the CAPI interview.

 Procedure:The participant was presented with a row of ten boxes across the top of the screen: some were red and some are blue.
 The ratio of red and blue boxes varied between stages but there was always one box that contained a yellow token.
 Participants used the 'Red' and 'Blue' buttons at the bottom of the screen to choose the box colour in which they thought the token was hidden.

-In the assessed stages, participants start with 100 points and select a proportion of these points to bet on their decision.
-A circle in the centre of the screen displays the current bet value, which will either incrementally increase or decrease (depending on the task variant selected).
+In the assessed stages, participants started with 100 points and selected a proportion of these points to bet on their decision.
+A circle in the centre of the screen displayed the current bet value, which would either incrementally increase or decrease (depending on the task variant selected).
 Participants pressed this button when it showed the proportion of their score they would like to bet.
 These points were either added or taken away to their total score, depending on their decision and where the token was actually hidden.

 Duration: max 18 minutes